Simon's Rock at Bard College: Massachusetts (1964–2025)

+Acquisition by Bard College

+Also in 1979, Bard College, based about 50 miles away in New York, took over Simon's Rock, which was having difficulty expanding enrollment due to what the school perceived as a failure to grow acceptance of its experimental model and the prospect of funding drying up from the Blodgett family's foundation.
+Leon Botstein, the president of Bard, oversaw the acquisition and became president of both institutions, a position he continues to hold as of 2025.

 In 1981, with the help of various donors, Simon's Rock purchased the 75 acre Upper Campus, a former seminary three-quarters of a mile uphill from the original Simon's Rock campus.
 This added a gymnasium, chapel and various forms of housing to Simon's Rock's assets.

 In 1989, an arts and humanities building was built directly across Alford Road, near the college's other arts buildings.
 In the same year, the student union was established in the lower level of the dining hall.

-On December 14, 1992, a shooting occurred at Simon's Rock College.
+On December 14, 1992, a mass shooting occurred at Simon's Rock College.
 At around 10:30 pm, Wayne Lo, a student at the school, shot and killed one student and one professor, and wounded three students and a security guard.
 His SKS rifle soon jammed and Lo later surrendered to authorities without further incident.
 The people killed in the shooting were 18-year-old Galen Gibson and 37-year-old Ñacuñán Saez.

 In 1993, the then-unused chapel from upper campus was relocated to the main part of campus and renovated, becoming the college's music building.
 That same year, a number of the campus's arts and dormitory buildings were also renovated.

 Since then, many buildings have been built or renovated.
 These include the Fisher Science and Academic Center (completed 1998), the Kilpatrick Athletic Center (completed 1999), the Daniel Arts Center (completed 2005), an apartment-like dormitory for upperclassmen (Pibly House, completed 2000), the Livingston Hall Student Union (completed 2006), and others.

 In 2000, Simon's Rock became the first college in the United States to officially recognize International Workers' Day.

 In 2001, Simon's Rock was instrumental in the founding of Bard High School Early College (BHSEC) in Manhattan.
 There are now seven Bard Early College programs located in New York, Newark, Cleveland, Baltimore, and New Orleans.

 On April 11, 2006, part of Carriage House, a residence in upper campus, burned in an electrical fire in the early morning.
 No one was hurt in the incident, but some student possessions were partially or entirely destroyed.
-The remnants of the building were burnt down by the Great Barrington Fire Department in January 2009 in a training exercise.
+The remnants of the building were burnt down by the Great Barrington Fire Department in a January 2009 in a training exercise.

-In 2015, Simon's Rock founded Bard Academy at Simon's Rock, a two-year high school program leading into the Lower College program.